statcompute/py_vsk/README.md

 ```
 py_vsk
-   |-- vsk_mle()   : Estimate Vasicek parameters by using MLE.
+   |-- vsk_mle()   : Estimates Vasicek parameters by using MLE.
-   |-- vsk_imm()   : Estimate Vasicek parameters by using indirect moment matching.
+   |-- vsk_imm()   : Estimates Vasicek parameters by using indirect moment matching.
-   |-- vsk_dmm()   : Estimate Vasicek parameters by using direct moment matching.
+   |-- vsk_dmm()   : Estimates Vasicek parameters by using direct moment matching.
-   |-- vsk_qbe()   : Estimate Vasicek parameters by using quantile-based estimator.
+   |-- vsk_qbe()   : Estimates Vasicek parameters by using quantile-based estimator.
    |-- vsk_pdf()   : Calculates the probability density function of Vasicek.
    |-- vsk_cdf()   : Calculates the cumulative distribution function of Vasicek.
    |-- vsk_ppf()   : Calculates the percentile point function (CDF inverse) of Vasicek.